2487411142/DefiningPokerGamesandTheaters-Comp303/README.md

 This coursework demontrate what I learned in class.
 From a pratical point of view, the Visitor, Observer, Composite and Decorator is the most important part.
-I used these design patterns to represent a hand of cards, a theater that plays movies and different kind of movies。
+I used these design patterns to represent a hand of cards, a theater that plays movies and different kind of movies.